EventSaucePHP/LaravelEventSauce/README.md

     </a>
 </p>

-This library is a work in progress...
+This library is a work in progress.
+Docs coming soon...

 ## Acknowledgments